 College of Education

-Thomas E. Hodges, Executive Associate Dean for Faculty and Academic Affairs
+Thomas E. Hodges, Interim Dean, Executive Associate Dean for Faculty and Academic Affairs

 Michelle L. Bryan, Chief Equity Officer & Associate Dean for Diversity, Equity and Inclusion